har5hcodes/swiptory/README.md

 <p>Deployed Site: <a href="https://rad-churros-f3cef0.netlify.app/">https://rad-churros-f3cef0.netlify.app/</a></p>

 <h4>Project Overview</h4>
 SwipTory aims to create a seamless user experience for consuming and sharing stories.
 Users can explore, like, save, and share stories across a wide range of categories.
 The platform also offers features for registered users, including the ability to add, edit, and manage their own stories.
-The project is designed to meet the following objectives:

 <h4>Features</h4>
 <ui>